 Restorative yoga is, simply put, restorative.
-It's quite different than traditional yoga in that we take on more of a BE-ing role and less of a DO-ing role.
+It's different from traditional yoga in that we take on more of a BE-ing role and less of a DO-ing role.
 Meaning, we hold poses for a longer period of time, practice fewer poses in a class, and find ourselves in stillness more often than movement.

 According to the book Restorative Yoga for Life by Gail Boorstein Grossman, restorative yoga as a practice first began from a need to find therapeutic poses to help the body heal and restore physically.
 That’s the main reason I was drawn to restorative yoga -- it's a healing practice at heart and I was in a season of healing.

 If you’ve never done restorative yoga before, the practice will likely be challenging in all the ways you wouldn’t expect.
 As in, it won’t necessarily tax your body (though it might and that's okay) but it will likely tax your tolerance for stillness.
 And that too can be incredibly uncomfortable, right?
 Restorative yoga is not designed to increase your heart rate, push your muscles to the brink, or help you find your physical edge.
 On the other hand, it probably will help you find your mental limit and any places for growth.